agorapp-dao/agorapp-near/packages/content/near/typescript/introduction-to-nearjs/public/06-sending-native-tokens/lesson.md

 We start by creating a promise with `NearPromise.new()` and specifying the target account for the operation.
 We then use the `transfer()` method to specify that we want to transfer `1,000,000` yoctoNEAR to this account.

-Usually it is important to return the promise from the method.
-If you don't return it, the promise will execute, but its result will be ignored.
-Furthermore, if the promise fails, the caller of your method will not be notified.
+Note that it is important to return the promise from the method.
+If you don't return it, the promise will not be executed.

-Please note that currently there is a [bug in JavaScript SDK](https://github.com/near/near-sdk-js/issues/387).
-Orphaned promises are not executed at all.

 ## Exercise